reframejs/reframe/readme.md

 What makes Reframe special is that:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-It teaches you about modern web dev and clarifies how to take crucial decisions.
+We teach about modern web development and we clarify how to take crucial decisions.
 (REST, GraphQL, or RPC?
 Redux or stateful components?
 Interactive views or plain old HTML?
 Server-side rendering/routing or client-side rendering/routing?
 Etc.) **(Work-in-progress)**
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 It's built with a rock solid yet super flexible fundation &mdash; Reframe is what we call a "Zero-LOC framework".
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;